rosswilson2306/homeflow-tech-test/README.md

 To make changes to the JS or SCSS inside the `src/` directory you'll need to have Webpack running - you can do this with `npm start`.

-Once your happy with your creation, either upload it to Github or send it across to us via email.
+Once you're happy with your creation, either upload it to Github or send it across to us via email.

 ## Troubleshooting